This article will share how I successfully prepared for and passed the SC-200: Microsoft Security Operations Analyst certification exam.

 Who is the SC-200 Target Audience

-The Microsoft Security Operations Analyst is aimed at those who collaborate with organizational stakeholders to secure information technology systems for the organization.
-These could be SOC Analysts or Cyber Security analysts, whose goal is to help reduce an organization’s risks by remediating active attacks in their environment, advising on improvements to threat protection practices, and referring policy violations of administrative policies to appropriate stakeholders.
+The Microsoft Security Operations Analyst is aimed at those who work to secure information technology systems for an organisation.
+These could be SOC Analysts or Cyber Security analysts.
+Their goal is to help reduce an organisation’s risks by remediating active attacks in their environment, advising on improvements to threat protection practices, and referring violations of organisational policies to appropriate stakeholders.

-Responsibilities of a Microsoft Security Operations Analyst include threat management, monitoring, and response by using a range of security solutions and processes in their environment.
-A SOC Analysts primary role is to investigate, respond to, and hunt for threats using Microsoft Azure Sentinel, Microsoft Defender for Cloud, Microsoft 365 Defender, and, if needed, other third-party security solutions.
+Responsibilities of a Microsoft Security Operations Analyst include threat management, monitoring, incident response, and using a range of security solutions and processes in their environment.
+A SOC Analyst’s primary role is to investigate, respond to, and hunt for threats using Microsoft Azure Sentinel, Microsoft Defender for Cloud, Microsoft 365 Defender, and, if needed, other third-party security products.
 Since the security operations analyst manages the operational output of the Security tools, they should also be considered a critical stakeholder in the configuration and deployment of these technologies.

 My Exam Preparation

-I started preparing for this as part of the Microsofts Inspire conference (which id highly recommend going to) back in March 2021.
+I started preparing for this as part of the Microsoft Inspire conference (which I’d highly recommend going to) back in March 2021.
 As part of this conference, there was a Cloud Skills challenge.
-If you went through all of the free online training, you get a free exam voucher (They are running another cloud skills challenge at the minute here ).
+If you go through all of the free online training, you get a free exam voucher (They are running another cloud skills challenge at the minute here ).
 However, due to a combination of moving jobs, not having access to my old work email and general procrastination, I lost out on the free exam (which must be used within 90 days).

-Therefore I repeated the cloud Skills Challenge Again in November 2021.
-This was a great refresher and in addition to the labs (below) and actually using the tech helped immensely.
+Understanding security best practices is crucial for successfully passing the SC-200 exam.
+Therefore I repeated the cloud Skills Challenge in November 2021.
+This was a great refresher, and in addition to the labs (below) actually using the tech helped immensely.

 I found this training, which I have links to below, a handy starting point and then added in a few other things that I found helpful.